SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Configuring_feed_components.md

 1. Use the feeds as a data feed.
 See [Applying a data feed](xref:Apply_Data_Feed).

 > [!NOTE]
 > From DataMiner 10.0.7 onwards, it is possible to have a dashboard depend on a URL feed without containing any feed components.
-See [Configuring a dashboard to use a URL feed without a feed component](xref:Configuring_a_dashboard_to_use_a_URL_feed_without_a_feed_component).
+See [Configuring a dashboard or low-code app to use a URL feed without a feed component](xref:Configuring_a_dashboard_to_use_a_URL_feed_without_a_feed_component).